 Who Qualifies for Unemployment Benefits in Washington?

 As mentioned above, unemployment insurance eligibility in Washington is determined using specific standards.
 If you wish to receive unemployment benefits, you must meet have:

-- Worked in the state for the last 18 months (exception for military service).
+- Worked in the state for the last 18 months (except for military service).